maurotrb/mtsite/source/_posts/2014-08-22-crafting-an-effective-writer.markdown

 In particular, you have to:

 * watch a few videos, where you are exposed to the key concepts of the week in a clear and concise manner
-* read some reference materials in the course wiki; the material is well organized
+* read some reference materials in the course wiki; the material is very well organized
 * write a personal journal; not compulsory, but recommended as it will help you with the assignments (see later)
 * take a quiz; this one counts toward the final grade
 * submit a peer reviewed assignment; even this one counts toward the final grade